Effects of Hurricane Sandy in New Jersey

-Background and preparations
+Preparations

-Hurricane Sandy originated in the Caribbean Sea on October 22.
-By a day later, the European Centre for Medium-Range Weather Forecasts computer model anticipated that the hurricane would eventually strike New Jersey.
+Hurricane Sandy originated from a tropical depression in the Caribbean Sea on October 22.
+By a day later, the computer model of the European Centre for Medium-Range Weather Forecasts anticipated that the hurricane would eventually strike New Jersey.
 Early on October 25, Hurricane Sandy moved across eastern Cuba as a major hurricane and emerged into the western Atlantic Ocean.
 Later that day, the National Hurricane Center (NHC) first forecast a landfall in New Jersey, due to the anticipated interaction between Sandy and an approaching trough, as well as the presence of a ridge over New England.
 The forecast reflected the majority of computer models, which had previously suggested a northeast track across the Atlantic Ocean.

 The NHC expected that Sandy would become extratropical at some point before hitting the coast, but there was uncertainty in the timing.
 To avoid potential confusion, the agency did not issue hurricane and tropical cyclone warnings; instead, the National Weather Service (NWS) offices in Mount Holly and New York City issued high wind warnings for the state, reflecting the expectation of wind gusts over 58 mph.
 The NWS issued a flood watch and a coastal flood watch on October 27 for much of the state.
 These were upgraded to warnings as Sandy approached the state.
 The NHC anticipated a storm surge of 4 to 8 ft.

 On October 26, or three days before landfall, then-Governor Chris Christie issued a voluntary evacuation order for all barrier islands along the Jersey Shore, which were upgraded to a mandatory evacuation a day later.
 About 115,000 people were under evacuation orders, of whom about 15,000 people used emergency shelters.
 A woman in Atlantic City died of a heart attack while evacuating on a bus.
 On October 27, Christie declared a state of emergency, activating 2,000 National Guard troops.